boolean-uk/database-design/user-stories.md

 A Ticket is associated with a specific Showtime through the showtime_id foreign key.
 A BookingRecord is associated with a specific Customer through the customer_id foreign key.
 A BookingRecord is associated with a specific Ticket through the ticket_id foreign key.
+A start-time and End time FK have relation with showtime and ticket table. on each tables, their attributes, primary keys (PK), foreign keys (FK), and the relationships between them represent relation between them.

 Please for more detail see the diagram i will attach using whimsical.
 I used diffrent colurs in order to indicate the relationships between each entity.
 Thanks!